coleifer/huey/docs/django.rst

     Huey settings are optional.
 If not provided, Huey will default to using Redis running locally.

 All configuration is kept in ``settings.HUEY``.
-Here is an example:
+Here are some examples:

+Using redis

 .. code-block:: python